carrot/cream/README.md

         GithubAPIBuilder.getAPI().getUser(user, new Callback<GithubUser>() {
             @Override
             public void success(GithubUser githubUser, Response response) {
-                writeContent(user, githubUser);
+                // Don't forget to cache the content, or else this library is useless! writeContent(user, githubUser);

-                singleLoaderCallback.success(githubUser, false); //False -- Not from Cache }
+                //This is really important that you call these -- let the callback know singleLoaderCallback.success(githubUser, false); //False -- Not from Cache singleLoaderCallback.always();
+            }

             @Override
             public void failure(RetrofitError error) {
+                // You might have to handle other things here,
+                // but the structure of your API falures should always
+                // look something like this.
                 if(shouldCache(user))
                     loadFromCache(user, false, singleLoaderCallback);
                 else
+                {
                     singleLoaderCallback.failure(error);
+                    singleLoaderCallback.always();
+                }
             }
         });
     }